digital-asset/daml/language-support/hs/bindings/examples/nim-console/demo.md

 The nim-console keeps no persistent local state.
 Alice's state is recovered from the ledger.

-## 8. Charlie accepts Alice's game offer
+## 9. As Charlie, accept Alice's game offer

     Charlie> accept 1